SocketCluster/sc-broker/README.md

 ```js
 getAll(callback)
 ```
-Get all the values in *nData*.
+Get all the values in *scBroker*.
 The callback is in form:
 ```js
 callback(err, value)
 ```